bobjack1313/multi-camera-vehicle-tracking/README.md

 This repository contains an upgraded version of the original Multi-Camera Live Object Tracking system.
 It features modernized, GPU-accelerated real-time object detection and tracking using **YOLOv8**, **Deep SORT (PyTorch)**, and **Flask**.
 It supports live IP camera feeds, emulated streams, and video files, with customizable class-based object counting, tracking IDs, and CSV logging.

-> This project was originally forked from [LeonLok’s Multi-Camera Live Object Tracking](https://github.com/LeonLok/Multi-Camera-Live-Object-Tracking) and has since been restructured, refactored, and upgraded for modern deployment and extensibility under the terms of the MIT License.
+> This project was originally forked from [LeonLok’s Multi-Camera Live Object Tracking](https://github.com/LeonLok/Multi-Camera-Live-Object-Tracking) and has since been restructured, refactored, and upgraded for modern deployment and extensibility under the terms of the GPLv3 License.

 ---